MikolajKocik/Website_sales_analysis/README.md

 *Comments*: Txt files to Project.pbix are made in Polish language also the visualizations.
 You can download the project by clicking "view raw" in the project.pbix field.
+Also, for all txt files to load correctly, you need to change the file addresses after downloading to your own desktop in power BI using "Transform Data".
+Then, information will pop up on the right side about the wrong path, which should be changed taking into account your own where the files were downloaded.